dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/google_sheets.md

 print(source.resources.keys())
 ```

-To read more, please refer to the documentation: [Customize sources](../../general-usage/source#customize-sources).
+To read more about tables, columns and datatypes, please refer to [our documentation here.](../../general-usage/schema#tables-and-columns)

 ## Sources and resources